-In rural areas guests may stop by a friend's ٥r relative's home unexpectedly.
+In rural areas guests may stop by a relative's friend's or home unexpectedly.
 By contrast, quests in urban areas typically call ahead to schedule a visit.
-When visiting a Turkish quests usually home. remove their shoes, replacing them with slippers or proceeding into the home barefoot.
-Often, guests bring a small gift for the host, such as flowers, candy, or fruit.
+When visiting a Turkish home. quests usually remove their shoes, replacing them with slippers or proceeding into the home barefoot.
+Often, quests bring a small gift for the host, such as flowers, candy, or fruit.